Kentucky AARP holds telephone town hall with seniors to provide accurate information on COVID-19

 Dr. Jon Klein of the University of Louisville School of Medicine also took part in the town hall, urging seniors not to fall for myths that say gargling with bleach or salt water can ward off the virus.

-"Gargling is very dangerous and can be life-threatening," Klein warned.
+"Gargling with bleach is very dangerous and can be life-threatening," Klein warned.
 "Gargling with salt water is not protective."

 Attorney General Daniel Cameron warned seniors about coronavirus scams, noting that the scam hotline and website has received more than 1,400 complaints thus far.